How to Stamp Out Stress

 Coping with stress

+- Get active.
 Exercise benefits both your body and your mind.
-Even a small dose of physical activity can boost your energy and mood.
+Even a small amount of physical activity can boost your energy and mood.

 Want some simple tips to help stay positive?